PeterBFoo/Find-n-Rock-API/README.md

 ---

+## Development methodology

+The development methodology used in this project was iterative, the iterations were respected and done within the established time, though it can't be seen in the GitFlow of the project.
+This means it can not be proved that these iterations were acomplished as established, but in the Clockify report it can be seen.

+---

 ## Time distribution

 The inital stimated time to accomplish this project was 136 hours, but the project finished within 146 hours.